 The combined gap-filling efforts with financial resources of the partnership focused on the watershed and resulted in retaining all but four stations of the 126 station nontidal network for one more year.
 In the Bay, one winter water quality cruise is being cut from the program and nutrients will not be collected during two summer cruises in both MD and VA.
 Additionally, there was no financial support available for the proposed benthic index of biotic integrity recalibration effort.

-BASIN Phase I was discussed at the following meetings:
+BEI Phase I was discussed at the following meetings:

 July Tidal Monitoring and Analysis Workgroup (TMAW) Meeting (July 10, 2013)